Anica Mrose Rissi: Career

 Love, Sophia on the Moon (Little, Brown Books for Young Readers, 2020), illustrated by Mika Song, is a picture book about a child who runs away to the moon after getting in trouble on earth.
 She writes letters to her mother, and her mother writes back.
 In a starred review, BookPage called the book a "tender, funny epistolary tale" and noted that "With clear affection, author Anica Mrose Rissi (best known for her Anna, Banana series) captures the determination and obstinacy of children and the steady, unwavering love of a parent."
 Kirkus Reviews said, "Readers will love it to the moon and back."
 The book is also published in Chinese and was awarded the 2021 Paterson Prize for Books for Young People in the Pre-K to Grade 3 category and the 2021 Maine Literary Award in Children's Literature category.

 Hide and Don't Seek: And Other Very Scary Stories (HarperCollins, 2021) is a middle-grade short story collection that Kirkus Reviews called "ideal for any younger reader looking for bite-sized horror."
 Publishers Weekly said of the "20 brief offerings" in the collection, "some stories succeed better than others," but concluded "the sheer variety of creepy concepts, unsettling moments interspersed with humor, and gotcha twists will appeal to younger middle grade readers who are ready for a gateway into horror fiction—and a book to read around the campfire."
+In a starred review, School Library Journal said the collection has "all the makings of a modern-day classic" and "shows promise of being read and retold again and again by this generation’s thrill-seekers."
 The book includes "full-page charcoal-style illustrations" by Carolina Godina that "provide a sense of ominous eeriness."
-The collection is also published in Polish, Russian, and Czech.
+The collection is also published in Polish, Russian, Finnish, and Czech, and was named a 2022 Quick Pick for Reluctant Young Adult Readers by YALSA.